SkylineCommunications/dataminer-docs-connectors/connector/doc/Megatec_NetAgent9.md

 The element mainly displays SNMP parameters as defined in the device MIB.

 The *Alarms* page contains an Alarms table which displays SNMP traps forwarded by the connected device.
-The resolved status is dependent on whether a previous alarm with the same description was captured in Dataminer.
 Alarms can be deleted through the table context menu.